Weeds getting out of control on your steep sections and gullies

 The other vital parameter of any spray drone is its battery.
 Specifically: how long one lasts and how many are required for continuous use.
 The basic details are listed below, and we can use them to go into more detail about each drone’s battery capabilities.

-Each drone has its own dedicated charging station and smart battery with different voltages (except the T20, which shares batteries and charging station with the older T16 model, and the T10,which can use the T20 and T16 batteries) so if you have a T10, do not expect it to be able to charge a P30’s batteries or even any of the other DJI models.
+Each drone has its own dedicated charging station and smart battery with different voltages (except the T20, which shares batteries and charging station with the older T16 model, and the T10,which can use the T20 and T16 batteries).

 Since each charging station has more than one charging slot, you can choose to either charge 1 battery at a time then quickly replacing the batteries on your drone, or get more than 2 batteries for continuous flight and to lessen the risk of running out of power between flights.
 Our personal recommendation is to always get 3 batteries, which is our tested minimal amount of batteries to maintain continuous flight throughout the day.